ccat3z/stars/README.md

 * [cesanta/docker_auth](https://github.com/cesanta/docker_auth): Authentication server for Docker Registry 2
 * [docker/dockercraft](https://github.com/docker/dockercraft): Docker + Minecraft = Dockercraft
 * [docopt/docopt.go](https://github.com/docopt/docopt.go): A command-line arguments parser that will make you smile.
+* [tobya/DocTo](https://github.com/tobya/DocTo): Simple command line utility for converting .doc & .xls files to any supported format such as Text, RTF, CSV or PDF
 * [Torbet/Dot-It-Up](https://github.com/Torbet/Dot-It-Up): A collection of dotfile scripts, plugins, and clever hacks so that you can become the master of your own OS! 🚀
 * [dotenv-linter/dotenv-linter](https://github.com/dotenv-linter/dotenv-linter): ⚡️Lightning-fast linter for .env files.
 Written in Rust 🦀
 * [jglovier/dotfiles-logo](https://github.com/jglovier/dotfiles-logo): :art: I created a logo for your dotfiles.
 Well, for @pengwynn's [dotfiles](http://dotfiles.github.io/), but you can use it too.